SS Monte Carlo: History

 In 1932, McKittrick was sold to Ed V. Turner and Marvin Schouweiler and renamed Monte Carlo.
-Her hull was mostly filled with concrete to reduce motion and the former oil tanker was converted for the purpose of gambling, prostitution and drinking, all of which were illegal during Prohibition.
-Under the operation of Anthony Cornero, she became the largest gambling ship operating off the California coast.
+Its hull was mostly filled with concrete to reduce motion and the former oil tanker was converted for the purpose of gambling, prostitution and drinking, all of which were illegal during Prohibition.
+Under the operation of Anthony Cornero, it became the largest gambling ship operating off the California coast.
 Monte Carlo opened for business off Long Beach on May 7, 1932 coinciding with the 1932 Los Angeles Olympics along with two other gambling ships of the fleet.
 Monte Carlo was moved to international waters off Coronado Island in 1936.
-California law enforcement was unable to shut down the ship's operations as she was just beyond their jurisdiction.
+California law enforcement was unable to shut down the ship's operations as it was just beyond their jurisdiction.
 The water taxis and ferries that carried customers to and from Monte Carlo were subject to high taxation in an attempt to undermine the financial viability of the business.

 Grounding

 In 1937, Monte Carlo was anchored 3 mi in international waters off Coronado Beach in San Diego during a storm on New Year's Day when the anchor lost its hold.
 The ship drifted onto the beach in front of what is now the El Camino Tower of the Coronado Shores condos.
 Because this vessel was illegal once on shore, no one claimed ownership.
 The wreckage can be seen underwater at low tide, and is occasionally exposed during strong storm tides.
-The surrounding beach where she came to rest was coined locally as "Shipwreck Beach" by a Coronado writer and historian in 2005.
+The surrounding beach where it came to rest was coined locally as "Shipwreck Beach" by a Coronado writer and historian in 2005.